nmcdonaldd/NuText/README.md

 ### What Works
 + Opening a document.
 + Saving a document.
-+ Bolding/italicizing/underlining/striking-through text that is already selected.
++ Bolding/italicizing/underlining text that is already selected.
+(As of 1fde27e4f13ba8fb3de0e34ba9b5c4c308d18560)
++ Font selection.
+(As of 1fde27e4f13ba8fb3de0e34ba9b5c4c308d18560)

 ### What Doesn't Work (Yet)
 + Changing the style of text that you want to write currently (i.e. changing RTF attributes and have it write new text with those attributes.
-Currently, you have to select the text you want to be changed).
+Currently, you have to select the text you want to be changed and then select how you want it changed).

 ### What is Coming Up
 + Printing capabilities?
 + Different tabs.
-+ Font selection.
 + Color selection
 + Menu bar.